Deyang Sichuan, China Travel Guide

 Begin your day early to avoid crowds, especially at Sanxingdui Museum.

 Many sites involve walking.
-Wear comfortable footwear.
+Wear easy-to-wear shoes.